 10:00 am: Look at me!
 I am at my desk working on a Sunday!

 10:15 am: Very hungry.
-Note to self: stock lab fridge with lots of healthy goodies!
+Note to self: stock lab fridge with

 10:30 am: Awesome!
 I am working again.